CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## TODO

-Watch the log if the access is restricted to some domains: podman exec -it rust_dev_squid_cnt cat /var/log/squid/access.log podman exec rust_dev_squid_cnt tail -f /var/log/squid/access.log
+Watch the log if the access is restricted to some domains: podman exec rust_dev_squid_cnt cat /var/log/squid/access.log podman exec rust_dev_squid_cnt tail -f /var/log/squid/access.log

 new image with cargo-crev and cargo_crev_reviews